 The Gladi-ator

 The Gladi-ator is one of the best offensive Naga minions in Battlegrounds.
-Having Divine Shield and bonus on Attack is always a good thing to use, especially in mid-game.
+Having Divine Shield and a bonus on Attack is always a good thing to use, especially in mid-game.
 If you see this minion while you are on Tavern Tier 3 and have some Nagas on the field, you should grab it as it can provide a nice boost that you need at that phase until you get your key minions.

 Warden of Old